Industry News and Views

 The U.S. Government waived sovereign immunity for purposes of the U.S. Environmental Protection Agency's and the States' regulatory implementation of the Clean Air Act.
 This means that the U.S. Government must comply with the federal regulations.
 The U.S. Government, as a consumer of products containing composite wood, must also comply with the more restrictive California standards for composite wood products containing formaldehyde that are sold for use by federal agencies in California.
 In other words, the GSA Schedule contractors cannot ignore the California regulation simply because they are selling their products to the U.S. Government.

-The Federal Acquisition Regulation (FAR) Clause 52.212-4(q), which is included in the GSA Schedule Contracts, requires the contractor to "...comply with all applicable federal, state and local laws, executive orders, rules and regulations applicable to its performance under this contract."
+The Federal Acquisition Regulation (FAR) Clause 52.212-4(q), which is included in the GSA Schedule Contracts, requires the contractor to "...comply with all applicable federal, state and local laws, executive orders, and rules and regulations applicable to its performance under this contract."
 This contract clause requires GSA vendors to follow the new California emission regulation.

 Download the California formaldehyde regulations or download a list of California Air Resources Board compliant panel producers.
 Select the Certified Mills List in the left hand column.